jcolag/entropy-arbitrage/2020-04-16-trek-balance.md

  > Spock's diversion turned out to be the cold comet they had detected earlier---now "cold" no longer, for as it came closer to the central Romulan-Reman sun it had begun to display its plumage.

-For reference, the comet in our solar system with the shortest orbital period that I can find is [3200 Phaethon](https://en.wikipedia.org/wiki/3200_Phaethon), which takes about a year and a half to get back near the Sun.
+For reference, the comet in our solar system with the shortest orbital period that I can find is {% wiki 3200_Phaethon|3200 Phaethon|en %}, which takes about a year and a half to get back near the Sun.
 It sometimes passes with an couple dozen Lunar orbits of Earth, and so is classified as potentially hazardous, but my point is that the day or two the *Enterprise* has been sitting around shouldn't be enough time for a huge change in the comet's status.
 Similarly, comets generally only get a tail when they're near the Sun, which should be far inside the Neutral Zone.

 Their sun being identified as a white dwarf means that the planet must be nearby, but the idea that the entire Neutral Zone is close seems implausible, unless it somehow only surrounds the two planets.